 - Developing youth and parent leaders whose stories inspire community members to learn more about how they can help

-Since 1994 Michelle Chalmers has provided training and consultation for more than 250 groups, including National CASA; Colorado Office of the Child’s Representative; Casey Family Services; South Carolina Guardian ad Litem Program; Hennepin County Guardian ad Litem Program; Hennepin County foster care and Mental Health Crisis Team; Minnesota Children’s Justice Initiative; The Children’s Law Center; and the International Foster Care Organization (IFCO).
+Since 1994 Michelle Chalmers has provided training and consultation for more than 250 groups, including National CASA; Colorado Office of the Child’s Representative; Casey Family Services; South Carolina Guardian ad Litem Program; Hennepin County Guardian ad Litem Program; Hennepin County foster care and Mental Health Crisis Team; Hennepin County Juvenile Courts; Minnesota Children’s Justice Initiative; The Children’s Law Center; and the International Foster Care Organization (IFCO).
 She has been an invited speaker on Minnesota Public Radio, the National Governor’s Association (podcast), Adopting Teens and Tweens Radio and CW Twin Cities.
 She has also developed and trained curricula for Minnesota Department of Human Services, Child Welfare Training System (working with adolescents in foster care, lifebooks, LGBTQ+ competent child welfare and foster care practice).
 Michelle received the Hero for Children Award in 2012 from the Children’s Law Center of Minnesota, The Breaking Barriers in Adoption Award from Voice for Adoption in 2018 and a Distinguished Service Award from MNAdopt and Minnesota Department of Human Services in 2021.

-Our staff have provided consultation regarding permanency services to many Minnesota Counties, including Grant, Pope, Stevens, Traverse, Douglas, Fillmore, Winona, Wright Counties.
+Our staff have provided consultation regarding permanency services to many Minnesota Counties, including Ramsey, Grant, Pope, Stevens, Traverse, Douglas, Fillmore, Winona, Wright Counties.

 Contact us to talk about scheduling a consult or training.